Jaguar E-Pace review - Interior, design and technology

 Elsewhere, the E-Pace’s bending roofline and kinked window line are much more aggressive than on the F-Pace, feeding into a chunky little hatch lid spoiler.
 The car’s overhangs are particularly short too, noticeably at the rear.
 Finally, there’s a more angular theme to the E-Pace’s tailgate and taillights than on any other Jaguar.
 All cars feature twin exhausts.

-Styling differences between the regular E-Pace and the sportier E-Pace R-Dynamic are subtle.
+Styling differences between the regular E-Pace and the sportier E-Pace R-Dynamic are subtle, although only the latter is now available to order from the Jaguar price list.
 The R-Dynamic gets a revised front apron with larger, singular air intakes either side of the grille, front fog lamps plus a slightly different rear diffuser.
 Some of the black plastic exterior trim elements are transformed too, and become body painted.
 R-Dynamic cars ride on different alloy wheels too, and come with grilles finished in gloss black.
 Touches inside include bright metal pedals, metal tread plates, and sports seats.

 The interior feels much more conventional in design.
 The dashboard itself is long and flat, rather than upright, while the positioning of the vents, infotainment display and climate control settings is straightforward and at hand.
 It can feel a little conservative though, in a class where style and technology are becoming big selling factors.